Which of the following best describes the concept of income elast... | Study Prep in Pearson+

 1

+Step 3: Apply this concept to the context of weekly earnings differences between college graduates and those with some college education.
+The focus is on how the demand for a good or service changes as the income of these groups changes.

-Step 4: Differentiate income elasticity of demand from other elasticities, such as price elasticity of demand (which relates quantity demanded to price changes) and cross-price elasticity (which relates demand of one good to the price change of another good).
+Step 4: Differentiate income elasticity of demand from other concepts such as supply changes, absolute income differences, or price elasticity of demand, which relate to different economic relationships.

-Step 5: Conclude that the correct description of income elasticity of demand is that it measures how the quantity demanded of a good responds to changes in consumer income.
+Step 5: Conclude that the correct interpretation involves measuring how the quantity demanded of a good changes as the income of college graduates increases relative to those with some college education, rather than measuring supply changes or absolute income differences.

 Watch next